ohasanliUW/simple-worker/README.md

 ### Library:
 For each of the exported functions, there will be a test to cover positive case.
 For some of them, I will add a negative test case.
 This is only for demonstrating tests could be implemented to get higher code coverage.
 ### gRPC and server
-One test case for successful authentication
+One test case for successful authentication<br />
-One test case for failed authentication
+One test case for failed authentication<br />
-One test case for successful authorization
+One test case for successful authorization<br />
-One test case for failed authorization
+One test case for failed authorization<br />
-One test case for networking (RPC can be sent and received)
+One test case for networking (RPC can be sent and received)<br />